Cindy Klassen: Career

-Klassen started her sports career as an ice hockey player at Gateway Community Club in Winnipeg; in her youth she played for the Canadian national youth team.
-When she was not selected for the 1998 Winter Olympics, she switched to speed skating and soon she proved to be a natural talent.
+Klassen started her sports career as an ice hockey player at Gateway Community Club in Winnipeg and played for the Canadian national youth team.
+When she was not selected for the 1998 Winter Olympics, she switched to speed skating, where she soon proved to be a natural talent.

-Klassen missed the entire 2003–04 season due to a serious injury: she fell during training, colliding with another skater, hitting his skate, and as a result cutting twelve tendons in her right arm.
+Klassen missed the entire 2003–04 season due to a serious injury.
+She fell during training, collided with another skater, hit his skate, and as a result twelve tendons in her right arm were cut.